 Toward the end of the Architect stage, we began to develop an in-depth training strategy to ensure fiscal and supply chain users are properly trained (to be finalized during the Configure & Prototype stage).
 A best practice for an implementation of this scale is to provide training close to when the system will be ready to use.
 This allows new system builds and business processes to be completed before training begins, minimizing the need for retraining.
 This plan also helps new training to stay fresh for end-users of the system.

 Training will be a blend of self-paced and live training, depending on a person’s role and complexity of their tasks performed.
 One of the key lessons learned during HR/P modernization is that appropriate UW employees should have ample hands-on training in the new system before go-live.
-A specific training schedule will be available closer to training launch in the Spring of 2022.
+A specific training schedule will be available closer to training launch.

 UW will remain compliant with all local, state and federal laws and regulations.
 As we implement Workday, some of our policies regarding business processes may change.